zenithkandel/retro-notepad/README.md

 - Autosave every 900ms + status flash; manual Save and Clear
 - Responsive and minimal by default; respects prefers‑reduced‑motion

+### New: Focus Mode (Typewriter)
+- Hide toolbar and status for a distraction‑free canvas
+- Typewriter centering keeps the caret around the vertical center as you write
+- Toggle via the toolbar button or F9; press Esc to exit
+- Persists across sessions

 ### Storage
 - Content autosaved to localStorage
 - Theme preference persisted